 Learn More

-UVU completion resident waivers aim to reduce financial barriers and provide additional support to help our near completers and returning students finish strong.
+UVU completion resident waivers aim to reduce financial barriers and provide additional support to help students near completion and students returning to UVU to finish strong.

 Learn More